isomerpages/imda-codesg/events/roadshows-and-exhibitions/_posts/2019-09-13-ecda-conference-2019.md

 **Title**: Sequencing with Robots

+**Description**: Learn the building blocks of programming by giving directions to Bee-Bot, Code-a-pillar and Cubetto as they navigate across a jungle mat filled with food and animals!
-**Description**: Create and decorate a torchlight or tickle machine using littleBits, magnetically-connected electronic building blocks that empower children to develop creative confidence and curiosity to prototype ideas!
+Create and decorate a torchlight or tickle machine using littleBits, magnetically-connected electronic building blocks that empower children to develop creative confidence and curiosity to prototype ideas!